lpan/lpan.github.io/_posts/2017-07-08-react-and-friends.md

 # Conclusion

 Single page apps make our users happy but our lives hard.
-Here are my two cents on the current React ecosystem.
-I am currently fiddling with Datomic and om-next. om-next's query language is much simpler than Graphql (familiar data structure vs a DSL).
+I hope you enjoyed my two cents on the React ecosystem in 2017.
+Currently, I am fiddling with Datomic and om-next.
+IMO om-next's query language is much simpler than Graphql (familiar data structure vs a DSL).
 I am planning to build a side project using those two technologies and hopefully I will be able to write a blog article about them in the near future.